Head to Health

-Head to Health Pop Up services have been developed to support the mental health of people in NSW, of all ages, struggling during extended lockdown.
-If your mental health is suffering because of the current pandemic, now is the time to reach out, even if you’ve never felt like this or asked for help before.
+Head to Health services have been developed to support the mental health of people in NSW, of all ages, struggling during the pandemic.
+If your mental health is suffering, now is the time to reach out, even if you’ve never felt like this or asked for help before.

 Call 1800 595 212